- Download our Moving to São Paulo Guide (PDF)

 Significant progress has been made in the last two decades to improve the overall standard of healthcare in São Paulo.
 That said, the inequalities that mark most of Brazilian society are also present in the city's healthcare system, and there is a disparity between what is available to most of the local population and what is accessed by the city's wealthier residents.

 São Paulo has a two-tier health system consisting of public and private hospitals.
-Brazilians have access to free healthcare at government hospitals but treatment is often basic and preventative rather than curative.
+Brazilians have access to free healthcare at government hospitals.

-Expats in São Paulo will have access to highly skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
+Expats in São Paulo will have access to highly-skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
 This does, of course, come at a price, and it's essential that expats invest in comprehensive health insurance.

 Hospitals in São Paulo

 Address: Rua Treze de Maio, 1815, Bela Vista, São Paulo

 Hospital das Clinicas da Faculdade de Medicina da Universidade de São Paulo

 Address: Rua Dr Ovídio Pires de Campos, 225, Cerqueira César